coolcoder1213/ScratchServe/README.md

 NOTICE: Knowlage of the Python language is required to use this code.
-If any help in needed, you can vist me on Scratch or Replit.
+If any help in needed, you can vist me on Scratch or Replit or even here on Github.